The Directors have pleasure in presenting their 73rd Annual Report and AuditedFinancial Statements for the year ended 31st March 2018.

 The Auditors report to the shareholders does not contain any qualification observationor adverse comment.

 SECRETARIAL AUDIT REPORT:

-The Secretarial Audit Report issued by S. N.
+The Secretarial Audit Report issued by M/s.
+S. N. Ananthasubramanian & Co.
+CompanySecretaries is attached as Annexure 'E' forming part of this Board Report.

-The Secretarial Auditor's report to the shareholders does not contain anyqualification.
+The Secretarial Auditor's report to the shareholders does not contain any qualificationor reservation.

-In view of the mandatory rotation of auditor requirement and in accordance with theprovisions of Companies Act 2013 Deloitte Haskins & Sells LLP were appointed asStatutory Auditors for a period of 5 continuous years from the conclusion of 70th AnnualGeneral Meeting till the conclusion of 75th Annual General Meeting of the Company.
-Aproposal for ratifying their appointment from the conclusion of the 72nd AGM till theconclusion of the 73rd AGM has been included in the Notice of the ensuing AGM.
+In view of the mandatory rotation of auditors' requirement and in accordance with theprovisions of Companies Act 2013 M/s.
+Deloitte Haskins & Sells LLP were appointed asStatutory Auditors for a period of 5 continuous years from the conclusion of 70th AnnualGeneral Meeting (AGM) till the conclusion of 75th Annual General Meeting of the Company.

 The Auditors have confirmed that they have subjected themselves to the peer reviewprocess of Institute of Chartered Accountants of India (ICAI) and hold valid certificateissued by the Peer Review Board of the ICAI.

 The Auditors have also furnished a declaration confirming their independence as well astheir arm's length relationship with the Company as well as declared that they have nottaken up any prohibited non-audit assignments for the Company.